top of page

 אודות

-The epic poem The Knight in the Panther’s Skin, written by Shota Rustaveli in the 12th century, inspired the artists to embark on a developing research process.
-This is the second station in their journey, following the first station which was exhibited at the Cube Gallery.
-As the two artists delved deeper into the poem, they discovered its fascinating, bold, secular, and feminist aspects.
-The epic contains a collection of small stories that build characters of wise and humane female rulers, possessing spiritual beauty and wholeness.
+The epic poem "The Knight in the Panther’s Skin," written by Shota Rustaveli in the 12th Century, inspired artists to develop the concept of leopard spots.
+Previously exhibited at Cube Gallery, the pair delved deeply into the poem, and discovered its fascinating, bold, secular, and feminist aspects, . and contains a collection of small stories that exemplify wise and humane female rulers, possessing spiritual beauty and wholeness.

 bottom of page